 Call our Baltimore Attorney for Fatal Coronavirus Exposure at Work for a Free Appointment

 Every worker in Baltimore should feel safe in their workspace.
 COVID-19 has presented an extraordinary risk to employees due to the highly infectious nature of the virus.
 Baltimore businesses have been provided precautionary recommendations and guidelines to follow to limit the risk of exposure to their employees.
 If you lost a family member or loved one because their employer failed to take reasonable measures to protect their workers from COVID-19, contact our Baltimore attorney for fatal coronavirus exposure at work.
 Our attorneys are bringing their knowledge, skill, resources, and over four decades of experience to fight for workers’ rights during this pandemic.
-Call the Law Offices of Randolph Rice at (410) 694-7291 to schedule a free consultation.
+Call the Rice, Murtha & Psoras at (410) 694-7291 to schedule a free consultation.